firebase/quickstart-ios/firebaseai/README.md

    > [**Apps**](https://console.firebase.google.com/project/_/appcheck/apps/)
    > **Manage debug tokens** from your app's overflow menu (vertical dots).

-For more details, see the official guide: [Use the App Check debug provider on iOS](https://firebase.google.com/docs/app-check/ios/debug-provider).
+For more details, see the official guide: [Use the App Check debug provider on Apple platforms](https://firebase.google.com/docs/app-check/ios/debug-provider).

 #### Usability Tip: Pinned Debug Token for Simulators
 To avoid registering a new random debug token every time you restart/reset a simulator, you can configure a fixed (pinned) debug token in Xcode: